votingworks/vxmail/docs/product-spec.md

 * medium: up to 45,000 ballot pages per day, in batches of 300, each batch taking 3 minutes to scan.
 * large: up to 120,000 ballot pages per day, in batches of 500, each batch taking 3.5 minutes to scan.

-The VxMail Tabulator produces a set of CVRs and a tally of those CVRs.
+The VxMail Tabulator produces a set of cast vote records (CVRs) and a tally of those CVRs.

-### Maintaining an accurate pollbook
+### Pollbook Reconciliation

 Election officials can use VxMail to ensure that each voter casts no more than one ballot.
-At the very least, the VxMail Ballot Manager's list of voters who have cast a ballot, when reconciled against the State voter registration system, will flag any voter that may have cast a ballot both in person and by mail.
-Election officials that want stronger protection have a choice of two options:
+The VxMail Ballot Manager tracks the list of voters who have cast a ballot, which can then be reconciled against the state voter registration system to flag any voter that may have cast a ballot both in person and by mail.
+Election officials have a choice of two options:

-- connecting the VxMail Ballot Manager to the State Election Management System for live information on which voters have voted in person.
+- connecting the VxMail Ballot Manager to the State Election Management System for live information on which voters have alreay voted.

-- reconciling the VxMail Ballot Manager received-ballot list with the Election Management System on a nightly basis, leaving ballot envelopes unopened until the next day once those voters have been confirmed not to have voted.
+- reconciling the VxMail Ballot Manager received-ballot list with the Election Management System on a nightly basis, leaving ballot envelopes unopened until the next day once those voters have been confirmed not to have voted by other means.

 ## Future Components Under Consideration

-VxMail may include additional components based on the needs we hear from states and counties:
+VxMail may include additional components based on the needs we hear from local election officials:

 * an online absentee ballot request system to let voters request an absentee ballot.
-* a mail-and-SMS-based signature cure process, where invalid signatures can be remedied efficiently.
+* a multi-channel signature cure process, where invalid signatures can be remedied efficiently.

 ## Cost